xuexutao/obsidian_bk/Tech/CUDA/guide/Chinese.md

       };
       kernel<<<1,1>>>(lam1);
     }
+    ```

-17. As described previously, the CUDA compiler replaces an extended `__device__` lambda expression with an instance of a placeholder type in the code sent to the host compiler.
+5. As described previously, the CUDA compiler replaces an extended `__device__` lambda expression with an instance of a placeholder type in the code sent to the host compiler.
 This placeholder type does not define a pointer-to-function conversion operator in host code, however the conversion operator is provided in device code.
 Note that this restriction does not apply to `__host__ __device__` extended lambdas.

     示例：
+    ```c++
     template <typename T>
     __global__ void kern(T in) {
       int (*fp)(double) = in;